-There are also significant qualitative benefits that will come from deploying the NPA and the EUN solutions.
 The NPA, underpinned by the flexible layered architecture and simplified access, will support easier access and more competition between PSPs and other providers relative to existing systems.
 Less onerous direct access for PSPs is an important qualitative benefit identified by stakeholders.
+This is expected to enhance competition between existing PSPs and provide simplified access for new entrants.
+This increased competition in payments should lead to cost savings for various stakeholders and innovation in the provision of services.

 The flexible architecture will also make change easier at both institutional and industry levels.
 It will enable simpler delivery of new innovative services - future user needs will be more easily met.